Roo Borson’s new book of poetry, Rain; road; an open boat, will be published by McClelland & Stewart in March 2012.

 Sometimes I ask myself these sorts of questions when I’m coming down with the flu or a migraine.

 8 – Do you find the process of working with an outside editor difficult or essential (or both)?

 Kim Maltman is the editor of all my work, and is essential to it.
 Other close friends, as readers, inevitably ask valuable questions.
 An outside copy editor has saved me more than once from my own ignorance.
 It can be difficult to come to terms with how another sees a piece, but it does force an elaborate articulation of the tensions inherent in the piece, and whether some parts are best revised or left alone.

 9 – What is the best piece of advice you’ve heard (not necessarily given to you directly)?

-10 - How easy has it been for you to move between genres (short stories to journalism to the novel)?
+10 – How easy has it been for you to move between genres (poetry to collaboration to non-fiction)?
 What do you see as the appeal?

 11 – What kind of writing routine do you tend to keep, or do you even have one?
 How does a typical day (for you) begin?

 Coffee first.
 After that, everything depends on what I’m doing to make a living at a given time.